ollama

 ollama: llm = ollama (serverURL, model, mode)

-llm = ollama (serverURL)
+llm = ollama (serverURL) creates an ollama interface

 object, which allows communication with an ollama server accesible at